36mm Stocks are home grown

-Demand for 38mm Tanalised Timber has decreased, because new buildings are specified with a minimum of 47mm for joists and studwork.
-Baltic and Scandinavian mills generally do not cut structural timbers, so most 38mm timber carcassing is home (UK) grown.
+Demand for 36mm Tanalised Timber has decreased, because new buildings are usually specified with a minimum of 47mm for joists and studwork.
+Baltic and Scandinavian mills generally do not cut this timber size, so most 36mm timber carcassing is home (UK) grown.
+Because most timber is now being regularised these boards actually finish at 36mm thickness.
 There is however still demand from agricultural and domestic applications for 38mm timbers when 22mm timber isn’t suitable.

 Regularised and graded timber

-The 38mm tanalised boards provide a useful decking board where customers want a more ‘rustic’ appearance than provided by planed boards with their elaborate profiles.
-The boards are often utilised as ridge boards in pitched roof constructions, they can also be used for cladding the sides of a larger timber shed where any movement in the board width can be tolerated.
+These tanalised boards provide a useful decking board where customers want a more ‘rustic’ appearance than provided by planed boards.
+The boards are often utilised as ridge boards in pitched roof constructions.
+They can also be used for cladding the sides of a larger timber shed where any movement in the board width can be tolerated.

 These timbers are not treated, or intended, for use in ground contact, but treated for where the timber may be subjected to the risk of wetting from rain.
-If however the boards are used in ground contact such as a raised vegetable or flower bed then make sure that water can drain away from the bottom of the raised bed, this will help to increase the board’s service life.
-As with all tanalised timber the service life of the board can be increased by the application of a water stain or repellent such as Osmo Natural Woodstain.
+If however the boards are used in ground contact such as a raised bed then make sure that water can drain away from the bottom of the raised bed.
+As with all tanalised timber the service life of the board can be increased by the application of a water repellent.

 Timbers all pressure treated with preservative